dongyuanwu/dongyuanwu.github.io/_projects/1_project.markdown

 ---
 layout: page
 title: RSBID
-description: Resampling Strategies for Binary Imbalanced Datasets
+description: An R package provides resampling strategies for binary imbalanced datasets
 img:
 importance: 1
 ---

-RSBID is an R package.
 This package contains functions of resampling strategies to make the binary imbalanced datasets be more balanced.
 It is important for an imbalanced dataset before applying a classification algorithm, for the reason that class imbalance will lead to a bad performance of classifiers.

 ## Installation

-`RSBID` is available on the github now.
+`RSBID` is available on the <a href="https://github.com/dongyuanwu/RSBID" target="_blank">github</a> now.

 ```{r}
 # install.packages("devtools")